Urgent Telephone Weekends : 01233 331111

 The Government published their English Devolution White Paper, on 20 December 2024 and invited councils to apply for priority status.

-Councils in Kent and Medway received a response this week (mid-May) from Government on interim proposals to replace the current system of local government.
+Councils in Kent and Medway received a response in May from government on interim proposals to replace the current system of local government.

 The feedback acknowledged the positive partnership working by the 12 borough and district councils, Medway Council and Kent County Council to shape high-quality and sustainable services that best respond to the needs of residents and provide better value for money.

-Government welcomed the initial thinking on the options for Local Government Reorganisation (LGR) in Kent and Medway, recognising that proposals are at an early stage and further analysis is planned in the run-up to final submissions in the autumn.
+Government welcomed the initial thinking on the options for LGR in Kent and Medway, recognising that proposals are at an early stage and further analysis is planned in the run-up to final submissions in the autumn.

 The feedback also included recognition of the geographically important position of Kent as the gateway to Europe, adding that this will necessitate unique considerations for LGR within the Kent and Medway area.

-There is much more work to be done to build comprehensive business cases for submission by the Government’s 28 November deadline.
+There is much more work to be done to build comprehensive business cases for submission by the government’s 28 November deadline.
+To help with this process KPMG were appointed in July as Kent's strategic partner after a procurement exercise.

-A key part of that process will be a public awareness campaign to ensure residents and businesses fully understand the potential changes that LGR will bring.
+A key part of that process will be a public awareness campaign over the next few months to ensure residents and businesses fully understand the potential changes that LGR will bring.

-Further extensive work will take place over the coming months on final proposals to be submitted in November 2025, during which time there will be scope for a much wider programme of public and partner engagement.
+Further extensive work will take place over the coming months, involving our strategic partner KPMG, on final proposals to be submitted in November 2025, during which time there will be scope for a much wider programme of public and partner engagement.

-The submission from all 14 councils in Kent can be seen here
+The interim submission from all 14 councils in Kent can be seen here

 What is devolution?